 Welcome.
 I’m Joanne.

-I’m an Irish Chartered Counselling Psychologist based in Pau, France.
-I provide online and in-person therapy for adults.
+I’m a Chartered Counselling Psychologist based in Pau, France.
+I provide in-person and online therapy to adults facing emotional and psychological difficulties.

-Whatever you are going through, therapy can provide a supportive space for you to make sense of your experiences and to find new ways of engaging with yourself and the world around you.
+Whatever you are going through, therapy can provide a supportive space for you to make sense of your experiences and to find new ways of engaging with yourself and the world.

 A woman with light skin and brown hair tied back, smiling, wearing a black top, standing in front of a brick wall with a wooden surface behind her.